nmoorcroft/library-webapp/readme.md

 ### Build & Deployment

-The demo webapp should be built using maven
+The demo webapp can be built using maven

 ```
 mvn clean package